-Limits pretrial release of defendants charged with crime involving public transit to security release.
+Limits pretrial release of defendants charged with unlawful delivery of a controlled substance involving a substantial quantity to security release.

-Requires Oregon Department of Administrative Services to reimburse counties for costs of pretrial incarceration of persons charged with crime involving public transit.
-Appropriates moneys to department for reimbursement.
+Requires the Oregon Department of Administrative Services to reimburse counties for the costs of pretrial incarceration of such persons.
+Appropriates moneys to the department for the reimbursement.